simonsobs/so_pysm_models/docs/highres_templates.rst

 low-resolution templates are standard PySM ones at :math:`N_{side}` 512.
 High-resolution templates are computed from the low-resolution ones, by extrapolating power spectra considering a simple power law model, and by generating small scales as Gaussian realization of these spectra.
-High-resolution templates therefore have Gaussian small scales (for ell lager than ~ 1000) modulated with large scales signal for both temperature and polarization.
+High-resolution templates therefore have Gaussian small scales (for ell lager than ~ 1000) modulated with large scale signal for both temperature and polarization.

 Downloaded files are stored in the `astropy` cache, generally `~/.astropy/cache` and are accessible using :py:mod:`astropy.utils.data`, e.g. :py:func:`astropy.utils.data.get_cached_urls` gives the list of downloaded files.
 If running at NERSC, the module automatically uses the files accessible locally from the `/project` filesystem.